AmitKumarDas/Decisions/blogs/oep/0001_maya_operations.md

 ### Motivation
 Maya Ops represents a pipeline which is targeted to implement a set of ordered instructions.
 Ops approach defined in this proposal is primarily meant to be used while writing `test logic` or `tools` that cater to specific domain.
 In other words this pattern seems fit to be called as a domain specific language i.e. **DSL**.
 It allows business logic i.e. code to be more cohesive and specific to a targeted domain.
-This approach lets developers to express logic which is more readable and hence easy to understand.
+This approach lets developers to express logic which is more readable and hence should be easy to understand.

 ### Graduation Criteria
 - Users find MayaOps to be GitOps friendly to manage OpenEBS